-With the recent electoral victory of Hamas, Egypt, Israel, and the United States all have a shared interest in attempting to moderate and isolate a Hamas-led Palestinian government and prevent it from further exacerbating conflict in the region.
+With the formation of a Hamas-led Palestinian Authority government in the Gaza Strip and West Bank, Egypt, Israel, and the United States all have a shared interest in attempting to moderate and isolate Hamas and prevent it from further exacerbating conflict in the region.
 Though Egypt has often tried to steer a neutral course in dealing with the Palestinians, most observers believe that Hamas's rise to prominence poses a number of challenges for Egyptian diplomacy in the region, since the Egyptian government has traditionally been at odds with its own domestic Islamist groups.
-On March 13, 2006, President Hosni Mubarak stated after a meeting with European Union (EU) officials that the EU should not cut off aid to the Palestinian Authority, remarking, "the aid is used by the man-in-the-street to buy medicine and to send his children to school.
-If this money is cut, terrorism will grow and all the [Palestinian] people will suffer."